ZYSF/gen1cpu/ControlRegisters.md

 It might be handy to have a standard timer running on a pre-determined and standardised frequency (e.g. 1MHz) in the future for the purposes of porting timing-specific software.

 (This can be an issue with ARM devices even with well-specified timer peripherals, particularly to get stuff like serial working you need to know the exact configured frequency in order to work at the correct rate.
 For higher-level timing purposes you'd just use a battery-backed clock circuit or determine time from the network.)

+## CTRL_GPIOA_PINS (0xA)

+This control register writes to, or reads from, the pins of the `GPIOA` I/O bus.

+This just gives direct access to some pins or wires, which is particularly handy for microcontrollers (MCUs) where you might need to control some non-standard peripherals directly.
+Devices which don't need this can just ignore the `GPIOA` interface (i.e. not map it to any external pins) or they might disable the control register some other way.

+At reset, all output pins will be set to zero.
+No masking or other operations happen inside the core, however this may be added as an option in the future (and there might even be multiple GPIO channels)